Cognigy/Documentation/docs/voice-gateway/references/verbs/dub.md

 Additionally, the volume (gain) of the inserted audio may be adjusted up or down.
 The default value is 0 dB.

+With this verb can add up to no more than 2 audio tracks to be played at once.

 ```json
  {
     "verb": "dub",